nicopop/ManualApWorlds/worlds/manual_outerwilds_nicopopxd/docs/en_Manual_OuterWilds_Nicopopxd.md

 ## What is the goal of a Manual game when randomized?
 Depend on what you choose:
 ### Standard(Base Game and both) or Eye
-At minimum you need to have both seen and received the warpdrive and Coords for the eye and every [Knowledges](#knowledges)
+At minimum you need to have both seen and received the Adv.
+Warp Core and Coords for the eye and every [Knowledges](#knowledges)
-And then Grab the warpdrive in game get to the Vessel and Warp to the eye.
+And then Grab the Adv.
+Warp Core in game get to the Vessel and Warp to the eye.
 For a more detailed requirement check [Here](#needed-for-go-mode).
 ### Standard(DLC) or Prisoner(DLC required)
 You need to get to the Prisoner, your victory is when you join the prisoner in the river.
 to get there you'll need a combo of [DLC Knowledges](#dlcknowledges) and some way to get to the Subterranean Lake
 ### Ash Twin Project Break Spacetime
-At minimum you need to have both seen and received the warpdrive and Teleport [Knowledges](#knowledges)
+At minimum you need to have both seen and received the Adv.
+Warp Core and Teleport [Knowledges](#knowledges)
 then get in the Ash Twin Project and break SpaceTime thats all there is to it
 ### High Energy Lab Break Spacetime
 At minimum you need to have "Signal > distress", the scout and Signaloscope